atoder/vimsettings/README.md

 ```

 VIM uses coc.nvim plugin for auto completition.
 To have custom error and warning signs
-type in :CocConfig and paste the settings below
+type in :CocConfig and paste the settings below (also includes coc-explorer tree setting)

 ```
 {